Aiue/collector/README.md

 Indexing method:
  - 'none' (or 'download') means the collector will make no attempts to interact with pywb, making it able to function standalone.
 Requires `download_dir` to also be set.
  - 'auto' means the collector will make use of pywb's automatic indexing, and track files that remain unindexed to make use of a workaround.
+Will result in a slight increase in startup times.
 Requires `download_dir` to also be set.
  - 'manager' means `wb-manager` will be called for each download.
 This method is very slow and not recommended.
 Requires `pywb_dir` and `collection_name` to also be set.

 #### download_dir *(string)*